kherge-archive/Wisdom/README.md

     $settings = $wisdom->get('mySettings.ini');

 This example will load any INI configuration files from the `/path/to/config` directory.
-To enable caching, support for additional loaders, and more, I advise that you read the API documentation.
+To enable caching, support for additional loaders, and more, I advise that you read the [API documentation][API].

 ### Enabling caching